-The David B. Martin Best Paper Award has been established in memory of the late Dr. David Martin, a stalwart of the ECSCW community and Associate Editor of the CSCW journal.
+The David B. Martin Best Paper Award has been established in memory of the late Dr. David Martin, a stalwart member of the ECSCW community and Associate Editor of the CSCW journal.

 The Award will be bestowed yearly upon a paper accepted to ECSCW that particularly contributes to the multidisciplinary understanding of society and/or work from a CSCW perspective.
 While all accepted papers delivering such a contribution will be eligible for the award, preference will be given to papers authored or co-authored by early and mid-career researchers (max.
 10 years since PhD).

 The award, which amounts to €500, is generously sponsored by Naver Labs (was: Xerox Research Centre Europe) and will be formally presented to the winning paper at the ECSCW conference.
 The inaugural award was presented at ECSCW 2017 in Sheffield.

 The David B. Martin Best Paper Award Committee: ECSCW general chairs and papers co-chairs.